olddeer/interview-fixture/README.md

 Problem Description
 ===================

 We have supplied you with a small web server called fixture.
-It is written in Python, we offer two versions:
+It is written in Python, we offer one version:

-* fixture_2 will run with Python 2.6 or Python 2.7, while
+* fixture will run with Python 2.6 or Python 2.7
-* fixture_3 will run with Python 3.6 or newer.

 Pretty much any Unix based system will work (e.g. Linux or a Mac.)
 You can probably even use a Windows if you want, but the verification tool may not work.